 When I saw this, I didn’t know what to do with myself.
 I didn’t know whether to jump up and down or cry tears of happiness or immediately start planning for the future.
 I think I did a little bit of each but mostly the latter (thanks to my type A personality).
 The application process is pretty much a full time job between writing and re-writing a personal statement 90 times, updating resumes, and researching hundreds of internships to find just the right one that matches your concentrations and lifestyle.

 I applied to two part-time distance internships this time now that I have a family.
 Wellness Workdays and Sodexo both of which were very flexible and I could set up my own rotations with the network I’ve built here.
 I’m glad to say I matched with Wellness Workdays, my first choice.
-The first time around I applied for only conventional, very prestigious internships which only have about 8 slots open each nationally.
+The first time around I applied for internships based on location, they were very prestigious, and only had about 8 slots open each nationally.
 I would recommend to anyone who is applying to include at least one distance internship and start the process of finding preceptors early - which leads me to my first tip.

 Tip #1: Start early